-Smoke Detectors, Fire Alarms & Security System Services in Fort Johnson, NY (Serves the rest of Montgomery County & beyond)
+Smoke Detectors, Fire Alarms & Security Systems Services in Fort Johnson, NY (Serves the rest of Montgomery County & beyond)

 A smoke detector may save your life one day.
-A detector should alert the family by warning them of smoke in the home.
-Normally store-bought ones are cheaper and run off of a battery, but devices that are wired are more dependable.
+A detector should warn the family of smoke in the home.
+Usually, store-bought ones are cheaper and run off of a battery, but wired devices are more dependable.
 You can prevent the worst from happening to your family by calling JME Electric.
 The alert you hear may be what protects your home as well.
 Call today and have yours installed professionally.

 Over the years, a replacement may be to upgrade the current detector.
 Replacing it can be very beneficial to the life of a home.
-JME Electric LLC can provide you with a safety check and evaluate the detector as well as other electrical hazards.
+JME Electric LLC can provide a safety check and evaluate the detector and other electrical hazards.

-Where you put a detector in your home in Fort Johnson, NY all depends on several things.
-You wouldn’t need one in the basement or bathroom, but you would need ones in the following areas of your house as location matters in this case:
+Where you put a detector in your home in Fort Johnson, NY, all depends on several things.
+You wouldn’t need one in the basement or bathroom, but you would need one in the following areas of your house, as location matters in this case:

-Repairs can be done to your detector such as lose connections.
+Repairs can be done to your detector, such as loose connections.
 A loose connection can prevent the device from working.
 A good working detector is hard-wired into the ceiling.
-Sometimes walking in-between floors can knock the wiring loose; which will result in repairs.
+Sometimes walking in-between floors can knock the wiring loose, which will result in repairs.

-If you are currently in the middle of building a new home or commercial dwelling, you should have already been thinking about detectors (carbon and smoke) and where to have them installed.
+If you are currently building a new home or commercial dwelling, you should have already considered detectors (carbon and smoke) and where to install them.
 Each story of the building should be assigned to at least one.

 Carbon Monoxide Detectors

 Professional installations can be exactly what you need to keep your home and family safe.
-Call JME Electric LLC for a time to set your detectors up and soon you’ll be able to leave the home for work or vacation and not have to stress.
+Call JME Electric LLC for a time to set your detectors up, and soon you’ll be able to leave the house for work or vacation without stress.

 Residential & Commercial Fire Alarm Services

 JME Electric installs both household and large business fire alarms.
 Know you can depend on your life-saving system by teaming up with our experienced, professionally trained fire alarm installation team.
-We can also recommend a scheduled maintenance plan to keep your whole system working well.
+We recommend a scheduled maintenance plan to keep your system working well.

-In addition, we show you how to test the system yourself to make sure it has a good power supply.
+In addition, we show you how to test the system yourself to ensure it has a good power supply.
 Our priority as your local electrician is keeping your home or business safe in the event of a fire.